allaboutduncan/notion-isbn/README.md

                 - PO_TOKEN=pushover-app-API-key
                 - PO_USER=pushover_user_key

-## Accessing the Application
+## Using the Application

 Once the application is running, you should be able to view the logs or in the console see the status, which should read...
 'Next scan scheduled...'

-## Using the Application

-Once the app is running, it will check your Notion database every 60 seconds for new books.
+The app will check your Notion database every 60 seconds for new books.
 To create a new book:

 1. Duplicate the [Notion Books_Template](https://allaboutduncan.notion.site/3db8f153c5734fa883ea28030255a9df?v=c946f182c52d41a0bde3e96a237fb2a4&pvs=4)
 2. Create a new database entry / book